ni/install-systemlink-enterprise/guide/installation-guide.md

 ### Variables for Helm Commands

-The remainder of this document provides example Helm commands with variables that will need to be substitued with values specific to your deployment.
+The remainder of this document provides example Helm commands with variables that will be substituted with values specific to your deployment.
 These are defined here:

 - **\<release\>**: The name Helm assigns to the installed collection of software.
 You will use this name to manage the software in the future.
 Prefer short names. "systemlink" is a good default.
 - **\<admin-release\>**: This is the release name used for installing the systemlink-admin Helm chart. "systemlink-admin" is a good default.